-MGMT 6313 Management ConsultingFocuses on requirements to become a successful management consultant.
+MGMT 6313 Management Consulting Focuses on requirements to become a successful management consultant.
 Students will experience a live consulting engagement with clients from a variety of sectors.
 Key activities include organizational diagnosis, progress review, preparation of consulting proposal, and presentation of consulting report to client.
 Prerequisites: ACCT 6003, FIN 6723, MIS 6413, and MKTG 6223.

-MGMT 6403 Seminar in Organizational Behavior and LeadershipDesigned to introduce students to the ways individuals and teams work in organizations, with a special emphasis on practical applications for managers.
+MGMT 6403 Seminar in Organizational Behavior and Leadership Designed to introduce students to the ways individuals and teams work in organizations, with a special emphasis on practical applications for managers.
 The objective is to improve students' abilities to diagnose, analyze, and take effective action in their organizational work.
-Prerequisite: MGMT 3123 or MGMT 3153 or MBA 5023.